ClustProject/KETIPrePartialDataPreprocessing/README.md

 It includes cleaning, imputation, outlier detection modules.
 And It also has dataRemoveByNaN module which remove a part of data according to the NaN status.

-## 1. makeNaNImputationTest.py (+ makeNaNImputationTest.ipynb)
+## 1. main.py (+ main.ipynb)
-> This is the code to test the data_preprocessing module
+> This is the test code full data_preprocessing pipeline.
-> Input can be both file or inlxlufDB
+> Input can be both file or data from inlxlufDB
-(If you want to change db and measurement name, you need to modify multipleDataSourceIngestion.py)
+> If you want to change db and measurement name or add another data ingestion methods, modify data_manager/multipleDataSourceIngestion.py

 ## 2. data_preprocessing.py
 ### 2-1. function ByAllMethod(input_data, refine_param, outlier_param, imputation_param)